Swaraj-90/AI-Sales-Forecaster/README.md

 ## 📖 Description

-[cite_start]This project is a comprehensive AI Business Simulator designed to analyze e-commerce data and provide actionable business intelligence. [cite: 8] [cite_start]It transforms raw, real-world transactional data into a multi-faceted, interactive dashboard built with Streamlit that helps businesses make strategic, data-driven decisions. [cite: 30]
+This project is a comprehensive AI Business Simulator designed to analyze e-commerce data and provide actionable business intelligence.
+It transforms raw, real-world transactional data into a multi-faceted, interactive dashboard built with Streamlit that helps businesses make strategic, data-driven decisions.

 The application goes beyond simple historical analysis by leveraging a suite of advanced machine learning techniques to solve complex business problems.
 It serves as an all-in-one tool for a business manager to understand past performance, predict future outcomes, and model strategic decisions before implementing them.